floriankraemer/floriankraemer.github.io/_posts/2026-12-12-Cowboy-Coding-A-Case-Study.markdown

 In one sentence: Mostly because the advantages being described rarely manifest in reality.

 The first one only applies if you have _intrinsically highly motivated autodidacts, that are beyond junior level and capable of self-organization_, communication and alignment in their team and with other teams.
 Nothing of this is currently present in the organization of this case study.
-Three of five teams in this case study lack the skills and leadership to be able to act in that way.
+Three out of five teams in this case study lack the skills and leadership to be able to act in that way.

 The second is simply a gate to total chaos, an invitation to ignore everything.
 The third as well, if it goes beyond the proof of concepts and prototyping or really trivial things.
 This might be an approach for short-term, small “throw-away” pieces of code, but not for a sustainable, maintainable product of larger scale.
 It will lead to a big ball of mud architecture.

 As mentioned already by prototyping, it can in fact make sense to have such a free roaming development team, if its **only** purpose is to create quick and dirty proof of concepts and prototypes.
 The results should then be either thrown away and properly rebuilt or, if economically feasible, refactored to match a high quality.
 This is basically how SpaceX iterates its Starship design.
 Build, test, throw away, reiterate.

 As for the fourth, it doesn’t specify where the boundary lies or whether that's really the intended purpose to have people working on features in their free time.
 There are also legal, mostly copyright, and work-time law (depending on the country) questions regarding number four.
 I personally find it ethically questionable to rely on or use people who even show this level of commitment.
 I think it is unhealthy for the developers in the long term and the company capitalizes on them in an unethical manner.
 I don't know what kind of person wrote that last point.
-If your developers need to work in their free time your organization screwed very like up big time the planning, probably strategic and tactical.
+If your developers need to work in their free time, your organization has screwed up big time in the planning, probably strategic and tactical.
 This point sounds like a justification for exploiting highly committed employees and should be completely dismissed as a valid organizational advantage.

 ## Findings within the Organization